 Incomplete grades are given if a student is unable to complete a program/course because of illness, other serious problems, or if student's progress warrants an extension of time to complete a subject's requirement.
 If the absence is excusable, the student will be given an incomplete (I).
 Results of the "make -up exam" will replace the incomplete (I) grade.
 If the absence is not excusable or if the student does not contact the instructor, an incomplete grade will not be awarded.
 Instructors must file an incomplete grade form with the Registrar's Office for documentation.
 Students are given four weeks to make up missed examinations.
 Work and examinations that are still incomplete, at the end of the four-weeks deadline, incomplete grade(I) will be assigned a grade of (F) and students will be required to repeat the failed course/section.
 It is the student's responsibility to contact his/her instructor about completing the course work, taking examinations or if necessary, extending the deadline by contacting the Administration.
-Attention: After completion of a specific class section student can ask for a letter of completion for that course/section of the long-term program, while attending the Healthcare Training Institute in order to help in job search.
+Expected Graduation Date will be affected if the student does not complete grade within the given four weeks.
+If a student fails a course and needs to repeat it, their original expected graduation date will be changed to a new anticipated graduation date.
+The new date will account for the time required to retake the failed course.
+The student must sign to acknowledge this delay in their anticipated graduation date.